dzjkb/dzjkb.github.io/_notes/ideas/writing.md

 I write pretty notes about feelings with sketches in my sketchbook

-and now I'm working on my digital garden in [obsidian](https://obsidian.md/)
+and now I'm working on my digital garden in [obsidian](https://obsidian.md/), where I also take notes regarding my masters thesis

 ### poetry (and prose?)
 intriguing